GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/expressions/index.md

 ## Variables (or properties)

-!!! warning

-    Writing the name of variables (or properties) inside an expression will be available in the upcoming version of GDevelop.
-In the meantime, use `Variable` or `VariableString` to access the value of a variable.

 In an expression, you can write the name of a variable (a scene variable, a global variable).
 For example, if a variable called Score was added to the scene, you can simply write: `2 * Score` to compute the score value multiplied by two.

 You can also access to the value of a variable of an object by writing the object name followed by a dot and the name of the variable.
 For example: `Player.Ammo` or `Player.CoinEarned`.

 Finally, when you're editing a behavior or a custom object inside [an extension](/gdevelop5/extensions/create), you can also access the properties of this behavior or object by writing their name, like variables.

+!!! note

+    You can also use the functions `Variable(<name of the variable>)` (for variables containing a number) and `VariableString(<name of the variable>)` (for variables containing a string) to access the value stored inside a scene variable.
+There are also functions to access global variables (`GlobalVariable(<name of the variable>)`) and object variables (`Object.Variable(<name of the variable>)`).

+    These functions are more verbose and more cumbersome to use.
+Most of the time, you can just write the name of the variable you want to use.

 ## Functions

 Often, it's necessary to calculate complex values using data coming from the game.
 For example, you might want to compute something like a score according to the X and Y coordinates of the player.

 This is where _functions_ are useful.